Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

 \subsection{Individual Instructors' Results}

 One possible explanation for the difference between the failing rates of the two grade scales is that different instructors choose the scale that serves their interest better.
 Therefore, it is useful to address any selection effects the choice of grade scale may have.
 Of the 60 instructors involved in these courses over the 10 years in our data set, seven instructors used both the 4-point scale and the percent scale at various times.
 This gives us seven comparisons between the two grade scales where an instructor\footnote{Each non-summer course has two instructors, both of whom are responsible for the grades given.} is held constant.
-Table \ref{tab3} shows that these seven instructors gave between 4 and 12 times more course grades less than C$-$ under percent grading than under 4-point grading with an overall average of $5.4\pm 0.5$ times as many grades less than C$-$, a number very similar to the overall result described previously.
-In addition, each of these instructors had between 4\% and 20\% extra exam-item grade weight in the non-zero F region under percent grading than that particular instructor had under 4-point grading.
-These numbers are modified only very slightly if we attempt to account for class-to-class differences in the student academic performance by using their incoming GPA as a covariate.
-Specifically, the largest shift, caused by controlling for student GPA, in Extra F Weight is from 0.12 to 0.11 for Instructor 4 and, overall, we still find, 4\% and 20\% more sub-exam-level grade weight in the non-zero F region under percent grading.
-These data are evidence against either instructor or students as causes of the effects shown in figures \ref{Fig1}, \ref{Fig2}, and \ref{Fig3}.
+Table \ref{tab3} shows that these seven instructors gave between 4 and 12 times more course grades less than C$-$ under percent grading than under 4-point grading and between 2 and 11 times as many non-zero F's on individual exam items.
+These numbers are modified only very slightly if we attempt to account for differences in the student academic performance by using their incoming GPA as a covariate as in Equations \ref{equ:OddsLTCminus} and \ref{eqn:NonZeroFs} but the conclusions stated above do not change.
+These data, taken together with the data of Sections \ref{sec:PercentScaleFailsMore} and \ref{sec:UseofGradeSpace}, are evidence against either instructor or students as causes of the effects shown in Fig's \ref{Fig1}, \ref{Fig2}, and \ref{Fig3}.